williamdelacruz/Single-Pixel-Imaging/README.md

 To test the Matlab library, run the `demo1.m`, `demo2.m`, `demo3.m`, `demo4.m`, or `demo5.m` script.

+_Important:_
-_Important:_ `demo4.m` and  `demo5.m` require to rename the images of the COCO database before their execution.
+- `demo4.m` and  `demo5.m` require to rename the images of the COCO database before their execution.
 So, please, into the command prompt of the Matlab environment, type the script `renameImages` and wait until finished.
+- `demo4.m` and  `demo5.m` require the `ssim` function for computing the Optimized Structural Similarity Index.
+Matlab supports an implementation of the `ssim` function since R2014a into the Image Processing Toolbox.